awsdocs/aws-elemental-mediapackage-user-guide/doc_source/security-iam.md

 ### Other policy types<a name="security_iam_access-manage-other-policies"></a>

 AWS supports additional, less\-common policy types\.
 These policy types can set the maximum permissions granted to you by the more common policy types\.
 + **Permissions boundaries** – A permissions boundary is an advanced feature in which you set the maximum permissions that an identity\-based policy can grant to an IAM entity \(IAM user or role\)\.
 You can set a permissions boundary for an entity\.
-The resulting permissions are the intersection of entity's identity\-based policies and its permissions boundaries\.
+The resulting permissions are the intersection of an entity's identity\-based policies and its permissions boundaries\.
 Resource\-based policies that specify the user or role in the `Principal` field are not limited by the permissions boundary\.
 An explicit deny in any of these policies overrides the allow\.
 For more information about permissions boundaries, see [Permissions boundaries for IAM entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) in the *IAM User Guide*\.
 + **Service control policies \(SCPs\)** – SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit \(OU\) in AWS Organizations\.
 AWS Organizations is a service for grouping and centrally managing multiple AWS accounts that your business owns\.
 If you enable all features in an organization, then you can apply service control policies \(SCPs\) to any or all of your accounts\.
 The SCP limits permissions for entities in member accounts, including each AWS account root user\.
 For more information about Organizations and SCPs, see [How SCPs work](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_about-scps.html) in the *AWS Organizations User Guide*\.
 + **Session policies** – Session policies are advanced policies that you pass as a parameter when you programmatically create a temporary session for a role or federated user\.
 The resulting session's permissions are the intersection of the user or role's identity\-based policies and the session policies\.
 Permissions can also come from a resource\-based policy\.
 An explicit deny in any of these policies overrides the allow\.
 For more information, see [Session policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session) in the *IAM User Guide*\.